+a.
+Notification.
+Prior to the beginning of each membership year, the Union will notify the City, in writing, of the amount of the regular membership dues, initiation fees and assessments charged by the Union to its own members for that membership year.
+The representation fee to be paid by non-members will be equal to eighty-five (85%) percent of that amount.

+b.
+Legal Maximum.
+In order to adequately offset the per capita cost of services rendered by the Union as the majority representative, the representation fee should be equal ln amount to the regular membership dues, initiation fees and assessments charged by the Union to its own members, and the representation fee has been set at eighty-five (85%) percent of that amount solely because that is the maximum presently allowed by law.
+If the law is changed in this regard, the amount of the representation fee automatically will be increased to the maximum allowed, said; increase to become effective as of the beginning of the Union membership year immediately following the effective date of the change.

+3. Deduction and Transmission of Fee.

 - (a) Notification.
-Prior to the beginning of each membership year, tile Union will notify the City, in writing, of the amount of the regular membership dues, initiation fees and assessments charged by the Union to its own members for that membership year.
-The representation fee to be paid by non-members will be equal to eighty-five (85%) percent of that amount. - (b) Legal Maximum.
-In order to adequately offset the per capita cost of services rendered by the Union as the majority representative, the representation fee should be equal in amount to the regular membership dues, initiation fees and assessments charged by the Union to its own members, and the representation fee has been set at eighty-five (85%) percent of that amount solely because that is the maximum presently allowed by law.
-If the law is changed in this regard, the amount of the representation fee automatically will be increased to the maximum allowed, said increase to become effective as of the beginning of the Union membership year immediately following the effective date of the change.

-3. Deduction and Transmission of Fee

-(a) Notification.
-The City will notify the Union upon hiring each employee and the City will deduct from the salaries of such employees, in accordance with Paragraph b below, the full amount of the representation fee and promptly will transmit the amount so deducted to the Union.

-- (b) Payroll Deduction Schedule.
+The City will notify the Union upon hiring each employee and the City will deduct from the salaries of such employees, in accordance with Paragraph b below, the full amount of the representation fee and promptly will transmit the amount so deducted to the Union. - (b) Payroll Deduction Schedule.
 The City will deduct the representation fee in equal installments, as nearly as possible, from the paychecks paid to each employee who chooses not to become a member of the Union during the remainder of the membership year in question.
 The deductions will begin with the first paycheck paid. - (c) Termination of Employment.
-If an employee who is required to pay a representation fee terminates his or her employment with the City before the Union has received the full amount of the representation fee to which it is entitled under this Article, the City will deduct the unpaid portion of the fee from the last paycheck paid to said employee during the membership year in question. - (d) Mechanics.
-Except as otherwise provided in this Article. the mechanics for the deduction of representation fees and the transmission of regular membership dues to the Union will, as nearly as possible, be the same as those used for the deduction and transmission of regular membership dues to the Association. - (e) Changes.
+If an employee who is required to pay a representation fee terminates his or her employment with the City before the Union has received the full amount of the representation fee to which it is entitled under this Article, the City will deduct the unpaid portion of the fee from; the last paycheck paid to said employee during the membership year in question. - (d) Mechanics.
+Except as otherwise provided in this Article, the mechanics for the deduction of representation fees and the transmission of regular membership dues to the Union will, as nearly as possible, be the same as those used for the deduction and transmission of regular membership dues to the Association. - (e) Changes.
 The Union will notify the City in writing of changes in the amount of the representation fee, and such changes will be reflected in any deductions made more than ten (10) days after the City receives said notice. - (f) New Employees.
-On or about the last day of each month beginning with the month this Agreement becomes effective, the City will submit to the Union a list of all employees who began their employment in a bargaining unit position during the preceding thirty (30) day period.
+On or about the last day of each month, beginning with the month this Agreement becomes effective, the City will submit to the Union a list of all employees who began their employment in a bargaining unit position during the preceding thirty (30) day period.
 The list will include names, job titles and dates of employment for all such employees.
-This list shall be in addition to the requirements of Paragraph 3a above.
+This list shall be in addition to the requirements of Paragraph 3a above. - 4.
+Indemnification.
+The Union, in exchange for implementation of said Agency Shop, hereby agrees to hold the City harmless against any and all claims or suits or any other liability occurring as the result of the implementation of this Agency Shop provision.